-Picking the right Medicare plan for you as a senior can be a challenge.
+Medicare is a health insurance program that helps seniors, people with disabilities, and those with end-stage renal disease get the medical care they need.
+Picking the right Medicare plan can be a challenge.
 While there are plenty of rankings, satisfaction scores, and recommendations out there, these can only give you the broadest hints on whether a plan is right for you as a specific individual.
-To begin the decision-making process, here are some of the most important factors in picking a plan.
+In this blog post, we’ll break down the different types of Medicare plans and give you some tips on how to pick the one that’s right for you.
+Let’s get started!

 Do You Have Medical Coverage Currently?